semrush/intergalactic/website/docs/patterns/export/export.md

 ![compact export trigger](static/short-export.png)

 - Use compact version if there's not enough space for the default version.
+Do not forget to add tooltip with its label so the user will know what this button does.
 - Export button opens a dropdown menu with the form.

 ### Expanded version